Portugal Food Guide

 Caldo Verde

-A traditional soup made with potatoes, collard greens, olive oil, and usually slices of chouriço sausage.
+A traditional soup of potato and finely shredded collard greens in olive oil, usually with a few slices of chouriço.

 Cataplana de Marisco